 Navigating under time limits and obtaining scores during competitions

-Self led park visits to the park
+School based visits and self led park visits to the park

 There are opportunities for you to arrange your own visit to sites and venue throughout the park, from Middlesex Filter Beds and Walthamstow Marshes in the south, to River Lee Country Park and Rye House Gatehouse in the north.